Quintuplin/capstone-mirror/readme.md

 ## Saves to uploads folder, which is now just outside the django app but still within the github sync

 ### Note: env should not be synced because there are some OS-specific (and potentially user-specific) quirks.
-It's much safer to simply make your own venv env (or venv myenv if you so prefer) and not sync it.
-But I'll let y'all decide if it's worth gitignoring it or if we have bigger fish to fry.<br />
+It's much safer to simply make your own venv env (or venv myenv if you so prefer) and not sync it.<br />

 ## To run the app django-style
 0. Ensure that you have installed and are using python 3.6.8